 The Academic Senate is the major internal governance body of the University.
 The Senate acts in legislative and advisory roles with regard to University policies involving faculty and students, academic programs and planning, and University concerns.
-Based upon the concept of shared governance, the 62-member Senate's representatives consist of 31 faculty members, the composition of which is 29 tenure/tenure track faculty members, one non-tenure-track faculty member and one Faculty Associate from the Lab Schools, 21 students, including the Student Body President, one representative from the Civil Service Council and one from the Administrative Professional Council.
-Additionally, the ex-officio representatives are the President of the University, three Vice Presidents, one Associate Vice President, a representative from the Deans Council, a representative from the Chairs Council, and the Student Trustee.
+Based upon the concept of shared governance, the 62-member Senate's representatives consist of 31 faculty members, the composition of which is 29 tenure/tenure track faculty members, one non-tenure-track faculty member and one Faculty Associate, 21 students, including the Student Body President, one representative from the Civil Service Council and one from the Administrative Professional Council.
+Additionally, the ex-officio representatives are the President of the University, three Vice Presidents, two Associate Vice Presidents, a representative from the Deans Council, a representative from the Chairs Council, and the Student Trustee.